la2050/archive/_projects/2018/supporting-homeless-youth-beyond-the-school-year-are-you-all-in.md

 project_id: '8102006'
 project_id_2: '8102006'
 title: 'Supporting Homeless Youth Beyond the School Year, Are You All-In?'
+project_summary: >-
-project_summary: "All-In Urban Summer Academy keeps Compton and Venice youth on track for the school year by providing academic and social enrichment, as well as mitigating traumas associated with homelessness.\r\n"
+  All-In Urban Summer Academy keeps Compton and Venice youth on track for the school year by providing academic and social enrichment, as well as mitigating traumas associated with homelessness.
 Please describe the activation your organization seeks to launch.: >- After serving a homeless family in our inaugural summer we were introduced to the growing crisis that affects 63,000 Los Angeles youth.
 A new partnership